 There are a number of pros and cons to consider when it comes to user interface.
 Devices that pair with a smartphone are undeniably easy to use, but with this capability, your chances of encountering technological difficulties increase—instead of just one battery to preserve and one device to keep safe from the elements, you now have two.
 On the bright side, most messengers are designed to send check-ins and SOS alerts without a smartphone, which is a nice backup (you just won't be able to access the more complex feature set without a display).
 Cost aside, we prefer the versatility of messengers that can be used both standalone or paired with a smartphone, such as the aforementioned Garmins.

 Unlike PLBs, which use a public (read: free) satellite system to initiate rescues, the advanced tech of satellite messengers requires a subscription to a private network.
-It can be a challenge to parse out the differences between the various fee structures, but in general, we see three main styles: flexible monthly subscriptions, annual contracts, and credit-based plans.
-With monthly and annual subscriptions, you’ll pay a set-up fee and choose among a range of plans that offer a limited (or unlimited) number of messages, location tracking intervals, and more.
-Monthly flex plans typically are more expensive than annual plans, involve an extra fee (Garmin’s is $34.95 and SPOT’s is $24.95 on top of a $19.95 activation fee), and can be suspended at any time.
-Credit-based plans (seen with the Bivy Stick and SatPaq) are much simpler and don’t involve a contract: you get a set amount of credits (in general, one credit equals one transmission) that you can use for a month period.
+It can be a challenge to parse out the differences between the various fee structures, but in general, we see two main styles: flexible monthly subscriptions and annual contracts.
+With both commitment levels, you’ll pay a setup fee and choose among a range of plans that offer a limited (or unlimited) number of messages, location tracking intervals, and more.
+Monthly flex plans typically are more expensive than annual plans, involve an extra fee (Garmin’s is $34.95 and SPOT’s is $34.95 on top of a $29.95 activation fee), and can be suspended at any time.

 Your end use will determine what sort of payment plan is the best for you, but there are a few generalizations we can make here.
 If you don’t want to bother with conserving messages, getting an unlimited plan for the duration of your time in the backcountry (whether it’s a month or a year) is probably your best bet.
-For year-round emergency use for everything from backcountry skiing to backpacking, a basic annual plan or a credit-based service like Bivy Stick’s make more sense.
-And if you only need your messenger for a few trips a year, a flex plan (Garmin has nicknamed theirs “freedom plans”) can be a good idea, although you’ll want to pay attention to the hidden fees (we love the Bivy Stick for those activating their device just one month out of the year).
+For year-round emergency use for everything from backcountry skiing to backpacking, a basic annual plan makes more sense.
+And if you only need your messenger for a few trips a year, a flex plan (Garmin has nicknamed theirs “Freedom plans”) can be a good idea, although you’ll want to pay attention to the hidden fees.
 All told, the style of subscription or credits included with each device is worth considering and should be a factor in which model you choose.